gcalderone/DMFit.jl/examples/01_linear.md

 All the `show` methods implemented in the DataFitting package are characterized by the blue frame around the tables (the appearence can be customized, see Example TODO).

 In this case the first line reports the type of the object: `Measures_1D` (i.e. one-dimensional), with 101 samples.
-This object has two properties: `val` and `unc`, each holding a vector for the value and uncertainties for each sample.
+This object has two properties: `val` and `unc`, each containing a vector for the value and uncertainties for each sample.
 The columns in the table reports the minimum, maximum, average, median and standard deviation for the values and uncertainties vectors.

 ## Model preparation
 ```julia